engalexandreferreira/documentation/configuration/localisation.md

 ### Raspbian

-If you've installed Raspbian using NOOBS, it should automatically pick up the same keyboard you were using in NOOBS.
-But if you want to select a different keyboard, or if you've installed Raspbian from a standalone image, use [raspi-config](raspi-config.md#change-keyboard-layout).

 Se tu instas-te o Raspbian usando o NOOBS, ele deve retirar automaticamente o mesmo teclado que estava usando no NOOBS.
 Mas se tu quiseres selecionar um teclado diferente, ou se tu instas-te o Raspbian a partir de uma imagem independente , utiliza [raspi-config](raspi-config.md#change-keyboard-layout).